ricardoom/dominotrono/content/about/cv.md

 ---
-title: "cv"
+title: 'cv'
 date: 2017-12-27T13:48:52-05:00
 draft: false
 menu:
   main:
     weight: 0
 ---

 # Professional Accomplishments:

 ## New York Public Library, New York, NY

 2015 – 2018

 **Product Design and Development**

 - Brought several projects from initial concept through prototyping to production.
 Including a new interface for Shared Collections, Staff Picks, New Arrivals and an improved experience for obtaining a library card.
 Additionally, I designed new UX and visual design patterns for the new Simply E, An open source E-Reader.

 **Design System Development**